(Why) Is My Prompt Getting Worse? Rethinking Regression Testing for Evolving LLM APIs: Introduction

 Large Language Models (LLMs) are increasingly integrated into software applications~\cite{kaddour2023challenges}.
 Due to the high cost of developing and maintaining in-house LLMs, many applications rely on LLM APIs provided by companies like OpenAI, Anthropic, and Google~\cite{ChatGPT, Bard, Claude}.
 Although LLM APIs provide easy access to state-of-the-art models, they also bring in uncertainties for their downstream applications: It is not uncommon for application developers to find their carefully engineered prompts that worked yesterday work less well after updates from the LLM provider's side~\cite{prompt-not-work, chen2023chatgpts}.
 In Figure~\ref{fig:mot_ex}, we highlight such an example from our case study on a toxicity detection task, where the LLM API update from \texttt{text-davinci-003} to \texttt{gpt-3.5-turbo-instruct} causes a major performance downgrade and changes the good choices for prompt selection.

 Similar to traditional web service API~\cite{li2013does} and more conventional ML APIs~\cite{EvolvingAIAPI}, updates to server-side LLM API controlled by a different party are hard to deal with.
-First, LLM APIs can be updated silently: OpenAI's \texttt{gpt-3.5-turbo} model has been updated twice but the updates are not visible to the downstream developers.
-This has caused unexpected behavioral changes (e.g., formatting of generated code)~\cite{chen2023chatgpts}.
+First, LLM APIs can be updated silently: OpenAI's \texttt{gpt-3.5-turbo} model has been updated twice (by Nov 2023) but the updates are not visible to the downstream developers.
+Such silent API updates change only the underlying LLM but not the API signature\footnote{For our purpose, an LLM API describes both the signature of the service and its behavior.
+In this work, we primarily focus on behavior changes that are difficult to document and detect.}, causing unexpected behavioral changes (e.g., formatting of generated code)~\cite{chen2023chatgpts} to the application developers.
 Second, LLM APIs are scheduled to be deprecated and discontinued~\cite{deprecation}, effectively forcing application developers to adopt newer API versions.
 For example, the \texttt{text-davinci-003} model will be deprecated on Jan 2024.
 The forced transition to \texttt{gpt-3.5-turbo-instruct} can cause unexpected prompt performance changes, including the introduced performance downgrade as illustrated in our example in Figure~\ref{fig:mot_ex}.

 To cope with evolving LLM APIs, application developers need support for monitoring and analyzing how their prompts perform differently when the LLM API changes.
 Existing software engineering practices suggest that regression testing is essential for identifying changes between software versions, often particularly to ensure that fixed bugs are not reintroduced~\cite{SEbook}.
 We argue that LLM application developers should take a similar approach.
 However, existing regression testing practices can not directly translate in the LLM context, as we will illustrate.
 Based on our observations in the case study, we highlight three fundamental changes for regression testing LLM APIs: